epfl-ada/ada-2022-project-thedatadiggers22/README.md

 ### 4. Investigation of mobility and trust in select countries
 <ul align="justify">
     <li>Question the mobility_df to identify links between information seeking behavior and mobility during the covid period.
-We seek to answer the question: Do countries in which the population was more interested in COVID have earlier, longer and stricter lockdowns?
-Do interested populations restrict their mobility more?
-Using pearson correlation and visual plots.
+To do so, we will perform a detailled timeseries analysis: checking for seasonality, Dicker-fuller test, correlation.
     </li>
-    <li>Investigate the trust_df to identify links between information seeking behavior and trust of the population towards their government or the scientific community.
+    <li>Investigate the trust_df to identify links between information seeking behavior and trust of the population towards their government or the scientific community with the same methods.
     </li>
 </ul>